namakurohman93/didadadida93.xyz/README.md

 # didadadida93.xyz
-Source of my personal webpage.
-Build using [Gatsby](https://www.gatsbyjs.com/) and deployed on [Cloudflare Pages](https://pages.cloudflare.com/).
+Source code of my personal webpage.
+It use [Gatsby](https://www.gatsbyjs.com/) to build the page and I use [Cloudflare Pages](https://pages.cloudflare.com/) to deploy the page.
 https://didadadida93.xyz

 ### Disclaimer
-I'm try my best to deliver what's my point.
-Since english is not my tongue you may see incorrect / inpropper words, so I would like if someone correcting it and make a pull request 😄
-Thank you.
+English is not my first language but I do my best to explain it.
+If you see some mistakes on my webpage with grammar or word (or anything), I would love if you could raise a PR or an issue to point it out.
+I'll review or resolve it when I have time 😄.
+Thanks.